salsanci/YRShell/readme.md

      `Tools > Board Manager > Select "STM32 Cores" ` from the bottom of the list
      OK
      Close

+     Notice that the first time we launch the Arduino IDE, it creates an Arduino directory folder for our program source code.
+     OSX/Linux: `~/Arduino`
+     Windows 10: `~/Documents/Arudino`
+     The auto-created Arduino directory will be important later when we add the YRShell source code.

 STEP 3:
 Select the Nucleo-64 L476RG: